visjs/www.visjs.org/README.md

 Please feel free to open a pull-request to improve this page!

-## Sponsore
+## Sponsorship

-If you want to sonsore the future development of visjs please consider to sponsore us!
+If you want to sponsor the future development of visjs please consider sponsoring us!

 <a href="https://opencollective.com/visjs/donate" target="_blank">
   <img src="https://opencollective.com/visjs/donate/button@2x.png?color=blue" width=300 />